Join Team Philadelphia:

 National Hispanic Heritage Month, observed annually September 15 through October 15, commemorates and celebrates the contributions made by Latin Americans across the United States.
 From the Instabook maker to the beginnings of color television, these contributions from the Hispanic community have helped pave the way for a brighter future – a future that some may unfortunately never see without a lifesaving or healing organ, eye or tissue transplant.
 One contribution that every Hispanic American can make that will positively affect the lives of thousands of individuals is to designate themselves as donors through their state donor registry.

-While almost 4,000 Hispanics received organ transplants in 2011, myths regarding donation continue to be major barriers preventing many Hispanics from becoming registered donors.
+While 4,133 Hispanics received organ transplants in 2013, myths regarding donation continue to be major barriers preventing many Hispanics from becoming registered donors.
 During Hispanic Heritage Month, Donate Life America focuses on providing facts, educating people to encourage them to Donate Life.

-Currently, there are more than 115,000 men, women and children in the United Statesin need of a lifesaving or healing transplant, more than 20,000 of whom are of Hispanic heritage.
+Currently, there are more than 120,000 men, women and children in the United Statesin need of a lifesaving or healing transplant, 23,963 of whom are of Hispanic heritage.
 The chances for a successful transplant increase significantly when people of the same ethnicity are matched, so it is imperative that we continue to register more donors of all ethnic backgrounds.

-- There are more than 20,000 Hispanics on the organ transplant waiting list.
+- There are currently 23,963 Hispanics on the organ transplant waiting list.

 - Hispanics, like other minorities, are three times more likely than Caucasians to suffer from end stage renal disease and diabetes.

-- Tragically, every 10 minutes another patient is added to the waiting list and 18 people die each day due to lack of organs and tissues.
+- Tragically, every 10 minutes another patient is added to the waiting list and 18 people die each day due to medical issues curable only through life-saving organ transplants.

 - Many thousands more await tissue transplants to restore their health, mobility and sight.